helanga/Challenge1/README.md

   - Precentage Failed
   - Precentage Canceled

-- In the "Goal" column,created amount ranges as per belpw
+- In the "Goal" column,created amount ranges as per below
   - Less than 1000
   - 1000 to 4999
   - 5000 to 9999